The Eoin McKiernan Library

 The McKiernan Library works to serve and enrich the Irish cultural community of Minnesota with resources on the shelves of our reading room (our Library Collection) and online via our website and digital collection (our Online Archives).

 In addition to being a beautiful space for quiet study and home to our Library Collection, our reading room also hosts the classes, colloquia, and seminars offered by the Irish College of Minnesota / Coláiste na nGaedheal.
 (Currently, all Irish College classes are offered online)

 Our collections, both physical and digital, cover a broad range of topics relating to Ireland and the other Celtic Nations but our special focus areas are Irish arts (music, dance, theater, poetry, visual art), the Irish language and the Irish in Minnesota.

-Our reading room holds a collection of 4000+ books and 1000+ commercial audio recordings available for reading and listening on site.
+Our reading room holds a collection of 4800 books and 1200 commercial audio recordings available for check out or for reading/listening on site.
 We also have a small (but growing) number of films on DVD.

 Books include rare treasures such as our first edition copies of Douglas Hyde's Mo Thurus go hAmerice and P. W. Joyce's Old Irish Folk Music.
 Our Irish Language Collection at the north end of the reading room includes over 400 books that are either in Irish, translated from Irish or about the Irish language.
 We have another 400 books on Irish music including tunebooks, song collections, biographies and histories.

 Our collection of 1200 commercial audio recordings is primarily Irish traditional music including many hard-to-find recordings published in Ireland.
 Thanks to CJAC's partnership with Aonach Mhacha in Armagh City, we have extensive holdings of CDs (and records) from the Gael Linn label.